KristopherPaulsen/ish/README.md

 # ish
-> When you need to find a string that's close..ish
+> When you need to find a string that's close... ish

 </br>